malaikaaiyar/folly/src/content/articles/afire.md

 category: "Fiction"
 published: true
 pubDate: 2025-05-06
+description: |
+    I suppose you’ll want to know how it started.
+Like most things in life, it was a matter of chance.

+    The start of summer had brought with it an unbelievable heat and I came to town on a bus.
+There was no air conditioning, only pairs of those old-school, semi-openable windows.
+They didn’t help.
+Heat slipped through the openings and settled itself heavily into our space.
+The bus rolled on steadily, but around it everything seemed impossibly immobile.
+Moving felt more like wading.
+I might not have been covered in mud, but thick sweat layered itself on my skin.
+The worst was my feet.
+I wriggled them inside my boots, but they seemed increasingly melted into the fabric of my socks.

 ---

 I suppose you’ll want to know how it started.
 Like most things in life, it was a matter of chance.